-At The University of Kansas Physicians Topeka – Pain Management Center, part of The University of Kansas Health System St. Francis Campus, we are committed to alleviating or minimizing pain in patients suffering from acute (short-term) or chronic (long-term) conditions.
+At The University of Kansas Health System St. Francis Campus Pain Management Center, we are committed to alleviating or minimizing pain in patients suffering from acute (short-term) or chronic (long-term) conditions.
 Patients can find relief through exceptional, innovative therapies designed to enhance their ability to resume daily activities with less discomfort.

 Conveniently located next to The University of Kansas Health System St. Francis Campus in Suite 104 of the Mulvane Building, the Pain Management Center offers 12 private examination rooms and four procedure rooms.
 Our pain specialists use state-of-the-art equipment to enhance the outpatient treatment process, allowing many patients to leave within a few hours.